-Our rule of thumb is: keep your campaigns simple; think about content that can work all year round; template your collateral for sales staff to customise for each venue; and give venues materials in multiple formats to create a cohesive customer experience.
+Our rule of thumb is: keep your campaigns simple; think about content that can work all year round; template your collateral for sales staff to customize for each venue; give venue materials in multiple formats to create a cohesive customer experience.
 And most importantly, use technology to make all these elements achievable in a straightforward and cost-effective way.

-Menu Maker by Brandgility can enable your brand to launch creative, enticing on-trade campaigns across your bar network, at a fraction of what it costs to work with an external agency.
-Our platform provides all the design tools needed for your sales reps to customise multi-format content on your customers’ behalf – and bar managers can even jump in and edit templates themselves!
+Brandgility can enable your brand to launch creative, enticing on-trade campaigns across your bar network, at a fraction of what it costs to work with an external agency.
+Our platform provides all the design tools needed for your sales reps to customize multi-format content on your customers’ behalf – and bar managers can even jump in and edit templates themselves!

 2 in 5 consumers choose to upgrade to a premium brand when drinking out of the home, even if that means paying extra.